ColmiiK/ft_printf/README.md

 # ft_printf (alvega-g)

-This project consists of recoding and implementing a series of printf conversions, with the goal of creating your own printf function in C.
+This project consists of recoding and implementing a series of `printf` conversions, with the goal of creating your own `printf` function in C.

+This function is already included in my `libft` library, you can check it out [here](https://github.com/ColmiiK/libft).

 ## Current conversions implemented
 ```